tykavanaugh/rfuck/README.md

 # rfuck

+Inspired by brainfuck, rockstar and shakespeare.
+Somewhat similiar if much worse than rockstar.

 Parses code that looks like the average reddit relationships question and transpiles into python and then executes the script

 As of this update it should be a fully featured turing complete language!